fmerg/pymerkle/docs/merkle-proofs.rst

 ----------------------

 Transmission of a Merkle-proof via the network presupposes its JSON serialization.
-This is possible by means of the `Proof.serialize`_ method, whose output for the above non-empty proof would be as follows:
+This is possible by means of the `MerkleProof.serialize`_ method, whose output for the above non-empty proof would be as follows:

 .. code-block:: python